kierke-gaard/redekunst/README.md

 lein clean
 lein cljsbuild once min
 ```
+These jobs are defined in the project.clj.
+So lein uberjar suffices.

 ### Run production build

 run the compiled uberjar with
 jave -cp "./*" fullstack.server &

+### ToDo
+ * Add jdbc and datomic